Table of Contents

 Key consideration when setting up your Delaware LLC

 Obtain an employer identification number (EIN)

-To obtain an EIN from the IRS, you will need to complete Form SS-4 and submit it either online or by mail.
+An EIN is a unique identifier for your LLC, often required for tax purposes, hiring employees, and opening a business bank account.
+To obtain an Employer Identification Number from the IRS, you will need to complete Form SS-4 and submit it either online or by mail.
 You can find more information on the IRS website.
-This number is used for tax purposes and will be required when opening a business bank account and filing taxes.

 Open a business bank account